coalton-lang/coalton/docs/coalton-lisp-interop.md

 ### Pitfalls of Having Two Modes

 Unfortunately, having two modes may mean one inadvertently depend on the behavior in one mode that is not supported in the other.
 We advise testing your code against both modes.

+### Developing the compiler

+In release mode, the Coalton compiler will `declaim freeze-type` on its internal data structures.
+Altering one of these structures in release mode will likely require you to restart your Lisp process and reload Coalton.

 ## Promises of Data and Basic Data Types